Page last updated: 24 June 2026

 While your previous certification or exemption reflects compliance with certain regulatory standards, you should consider what changes may be needed to your policies, systems and governance to support compliance with your ongoing obligations as a licensee.

-We recommend familiarising yourself with the new consumer credit provider licence application guide once it becomes available.
+We recommend familiarising yourself with the guide to consumer credit provider licence requirements.
 This will help you consider how your existing practices can be mapped to, or adapted for, the licensing framework.

 If you have questions about transitioning from the Commission certification or exemption to a licence, please contact the FMA for further guidance.